hkelly93/SmartKitchen/README.md

     * Scanner more flushed out, processes and threads die correctly when exited

 * Ajay
-    * Got api calls from Harrison and started working on the api and wrote all calls except addinventory and setexpiration date.
+    * Got api calls from Harrison and started working on the api and wrote getInventory.

 # Progress (Week 4/04)